 Living with purpose and meaning is a goal that many strive to achieve.
 However, the motivation for that goal differs.
 Some people are focused on their current existence, while others believe that positive actions in this world will buy them a ticket to the next one – heaven.
 This brings us to a question that everyone from religious authority to soul-searching Sally has asked: Does life continue after death?
 This may be a question on people’s minds nowadays as the global death rate from Covid-19 keeps climbing.

 Here are three reasons to consider that there may be life after death, and three reasons to believe that death is the end of the road.

 What we know, we know

-By definition, death is the cessation of life – so by all logic, there is no life after death.
+By definition, death is the cessation of life – so, by all logic, there is no life after death.
 In this vein, physics professor Sean Carroll contends that life after death is impossible.
 While there are many things we don’t know about the world, he says, we do know about the particles that make up the human body – and those don’t go anywhere after the body dies.
 Because consciousness is part of the physical body, it dies along with the rest of a person.
-Unlike other uncertainties in life, this concept is relatively straightforward: With death, ends life.
+Unlike other uncertainties in life, this concept is relatively straightforward: With death, life ends.

 The side with proof

 Proving that life after death is feasible has been faulty, at best.
 Aside from within our dreams and feelings, we don’t see or hear of anyone who has supposedly passed on to another world.
 We do, however, see exactly what happens to the human body after it stops working; the process of body decomposition may be a gruesome one, but it is also telling.
 Archaeologists and coroners will agree on this fact: It doesn’t look like there is life after death.